 BlueHost is our first alternative for GoDaddy.
 BlueHost is owned by EIG(Endurance International Group) & it provides efficient and reliable web hosting services.

-- Speed tests conducted by renowned agencies have shown that BlueHost offers the fastest page loading service.
+- Speed tests conducted by us have shown that BlueHost offers faster page loading service.

 - BlueHost is known for fast customer service & the quality service is irreplaceable.

 - They have affordable renewal offers as well as affordable first buy options.
 With BlueHost you get a free domain name worth $10.